ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 **5 - Add test users in [Foxids Control Client](control.md#foxids-control-client)**

-You can add test uses in the Foxids test track and add claims to each user.
+You can add test uses in the Foxids test environment and add claims to each user.
 A claim with a CVR claim, given name, family name and optionally a base64 encoded DK privilege XML string.

 ![Test user 1](images/howto-saml-context-handler-test-user1.png)